KitsoSenwedi/responsive-website-cheat-sheet/README.md

 You change properties of a link when the mouse hovers over them by using a pseudo-selector that looks like a:hover { propertyName: propertyValue; }.
 Change the color of the footer Visit our website link to be brown when a user hovers over it.
 You change properties of a link when the link is actually being clicked by using a pseudo-selector that looks like a:active { propertyName: propertyValue; }.Change the color of the footer Visit our website link to be white when clicked on.

+Notice that the background-color for your marker is still red.
+This is because you set the red value of the rgb function to the max of 255, or 100% red, and set both the green and blue values to 0.Now use the rgb function to set the other colors.
+In the .two CSS rule, use the rgb function to set the background-color to the max value for green, and 0 for the other values.
+And in the .three CSS rule, use the rgb function to set the background-color to the max value for blue, and 0 for the other values.

+A very common way to apply color to an element with CSS is with hexadecimal or hex values.
+While hex values sound complicated, they're really just another form of RGB values.
+Hex color values start with a # character and take six characters from 0-9 and A-F. The first pair of characters represent red, the second pair represent green, and the third pair represent blue.
+For example, #4B5320.
+In the .green class selector, set the background-color property to a hex color code with the values 00 for red, FF for green, and 00 blue.
+With hex colors, 00 is 0% of that color, and FF is 100%.
+So #00FF00 translates to 0% red, 100% green, and 0% blue, and is the same as rgb(0, 255, 0).
+The HSL color model, or hue, saturation, and lightness, is another way to represent colors.
+The CSS hsl function accepts 3 values: a number from 0 to 360 for hue, a percentage from 0 to 100 for saturation, and a percentage from 0 to 100 for lightness.
+If you imagine a color wheel, the hue red is at 0 degrees, green is at 120 degrees, and blue is at 240 degrees.
+Saturation is the intensity of a color from 0%, or gray, to 100% for pure color.
+You must add the percent sign % to the saturation and lightness values.
+Lightness is how bright a color appears, from 0%, or complete black, to 100%, complete white, with 50% being neutral.